g-niu-consulting/mind-maps/README.md

 Send questions or feedback to info@gniu.ca, or simply message me if you know where to find me on social media.

-To keep this project going, consider paying what you can by e-transferring to info@gmail.com.
+To keep this project going, consider paying what you can by e-transferring to info@gniu.ca.
 Thank you for your support.